 Areas of counselling I deal with

 From £35.00 to £45.00

 I usually suggest that clients come for an initial appointment.
 There is no obligation to continue past the first meeting.
 If you decide to continue with therapy we may decide to meet for a couple of weeks and take it from there.

-I provide therapy and supervision to trainees at special rates.
+I provide therapy to trainees at special rates.

 These are reduced rates for people who receive benefits.